Brands Expand the Unexpected

 Undoubtedly many people remember growing up with the Snapple facts.
 It was always a treat to get a Snapple instead of water or apple juice at lunch, and then there was the added bonus of a delightful and usually strange fact.
 The facts were generally quirky and down-to-earth, but over the years and especially with the growth of social media, some facts have been publicly proven to be fiction by customers.
 Snapple needed to respond.

 Rather than put an end to this delightful surprise, they amended their facts with a unique online experience.
-With their typical humor and whimsy, Snapple created the Snapple Retirement Club.
 This drew on the original intent to engage users with fun facts and created an effective response to social conversations that provided them with a larger reach and a new source of humor for their fans.

 Technology enables brands to turn positive surprises and real-life experiences into long-lasting engagements that inevitably make them stand out.
 Brands are learning that real-world offline experiences do indeed drive meaningful emotional connections with customers, but it shouldn’t end there.
 Creating digital spaces where customers can join and continue the conversation is key to creating long-term brand loyalists.